 An Ohio State University alumni, he is a self-confessed fan of the Ohio State Buckeyes, including the Ohio State University Marching and Athletics Bands.

-Ursula Schaffer is a teacher at Realschule Plus Bleialf in Rhineland-Palatinate, living in Bitburg and even more, my favorite sister.
-Among other things, she wrote several comments for a column in the Trierisches Volksfreund.
+Ursula Schaffer is a teacher at Realschule Plus Bleialf in Rhineland-Palatinate, living in Bitburg and even more my favorite sister.
+She wrote, among other things, several comments for a column in the Trierisches Volksfreund.
 I liked them so much that I asked them to publish at least some of them on my weblog.

 peter schulze is chairman of Europa-Union Mannheim and a member of the state board of Europa-Union Baden-Württemberg.
 He is a founding member of the Europa-Union Luxembourg and worked as a European official at the European Commission in various policy areas in Brussels and Luxembourg until August 2019.